The Jewett-Cressey House, 39 Pleasant St., Rowley MA (1732)

 George Brainard Blodgett in Early settlers of Rowley, Massachusetts wrote that the Mighill – Perley House at 100 Main St. was built for Capt.
 Nathaniel Mighill (1684 – 1762) at about 1737.
 A deed search finds that Nathaniel Mighill made dozens of land purchases in Rowley during the period when he presumably constructed the house.

 Historian M.V.
 B. Perley was told that the house was constructed in 1769 by John Perley (1748 – 1811), who married Capt.
 Nathaniel Mighil’s daughter Hannah.
-The tradition is not born out by a search of purchases by John Perley during that period, and it is likely that John Perley inherited the house from his wife’s father.
-The house originally had a central chimney, which was replaced by John and Hannah’s son Captain Nathaniel Mighill Perley (1781-1836) with paired chimneys in a major renovation that included corner quoins and central hallway, sometime in the early 19th Century.
+The tradition does not agree with a search of purchases by John Perley during that period.
+Rather, it is likely that John Perley inherited the house from his wife’s father.
+The house originally had a central chimney, replaced by John and Hannah’s son Captain Nathaniel Mighill Perley (1781-1836) with paired chimneys in a major renovation that included corner quoins and a central hallway, sometime in the early 19th Century.

 Image from Early settlers of Rowley, Massachusetts by George Brainard Blodgette, who attributed the builder of the house as Nathaniel Mighill.